All About Option Spreads

 Description: Any spread that generates a cash credit when initiated.
 The premium of the short option portion is greater than the cost to purchase the long option portion.

-Purpose: Generally reduces total amount of available premium received in exchange for limited hedge protection if the stock’s behavior runs contrary to your position.
+Purpose: Generally reduces total amount of available premium received in exchange for limited hedge protection if the stock's behavior runs contrary to your position or expectations.

 Description: Simultaneously buying and selling calls (or puts) at different strike prices but with the same expiration date.
 A vertical spread may also be either a debit spread or a credit spread.